davidimprovz/SSieve/README.md

 11. **finhealth_ratios** – stock symbol and key financial health ratios
 12. **growth_ratios** - stock symbol and key growth ratios

-Three caveats to consider when using this module:
+Three caveats to for using this module:

 1. Because this software relies on public-facing web data, it has to use http requests from urls that could change and from CSS / HTML structures that could change.
 The user will probably want to write a simple test to make sure that the urls are active before each use.
 If any of the url, html structure, or css selectors have changed, just update those in the functions and variables listed below.

 2. The end result of running this software is a fairly clean database of all stocks publicly traded on NASDAQ and NYSE.
 You will want to inspect the stock symbols and 10K/Q reports for issues.
-In writing this code, the author has found issues with special characters introduced into symbols coming from the NASDAQ exchange; these special symbols will at times cause confusing errors which are hard to detect without visual inspection.
-One of the more common issues has been unicode errors and other special characters.
-If you try to query your DB for a stock report that should be there and find nothing, you will need to make some correctios to code and try again.
+In writing this code, the author has found issues with special characters introduced into symbols coming from the NASDAQ exchange; these specials will at times cause confusing errors which are hard to detect without visual inspection.
+One of the more common issues has been unicode errors.
+Also, if you try to query your DB for a stock 10K/Q report that should be there and find nothing, you may need to make some corrections to the code for unforseen issues.

 3. The user accepts all responsiblity and liability for use of this software.
 This software is not intended for use in a production environment and has not been fully tested.
 No warranty is offered or implied by the author.
 Use at your own risk.
-In using this software, the author recommends you treat other companys' servers with respect when programatically making http requests.
-That means you should probably implement a timer for iteratively retreiving data on the 5000+ stocks traded on the US's major exchanges.
-It is not recommended that you hammer servers with requests.
-Doing so *may get your IP address blacklisted and blocked*.
+The author recommends you treat other companies' servers with respect when programatically making http requests.
+That means you should probably implement the timer for iteratively retreiving data on the 5000+ stocks traded on the US's major exchanges.
+It is not recommended that you hammer servers with requests. *Doing so may get your IP address blacklisted and blocked*.

 ## Function List: Name() - Description

+### Helpers to Automate

+`populateAllFinancialReportsForStock(symbol)` - package handler call that takes the given symbol and fires off all previous function calls pertaining to data acquisition

+`timeDelayDataPopulate()` - timer implementation to handle iterative http requests to servers for data

+### Database

 `setDBPath(db_path)` - set your DB file path..not currently implemented.